opendr-eu/opendr/docs/reference/object-detection-2d-nms-seq2seq_nms.md

 ## Seq2Seq-NMS module

-The *seq2seq-nms* module contains the *Seq2SeqNMSLearner* class, which inherits from the abstract class *Learner* and the abstract class *NMSCustom.
+The *seq2seq-nms* module contains the *Seq2SeqNMSLearner* class, which inherits from the abstract class *Learner* and the abstract class *NMSCustom*.

 ### Class Seq2SeqNMSLearner
 Bases: `engine.learners.Learner` and `perception.object_detection_2d.nms.utils.NMSCustom`